mlpack/mlpack/doc/user/methods/decision_tree_regressor.md

  * `DecisionTreeRegressor(data, datasetInfo, responses)`
  * `DecisionTreeRegressor(data, datasetInfo, responses, weights)`
- * `DecisionTreeRegressor(data, datasetInfo, responses, minimumLeafSize, minimumGainSplit, maximumDepth)`
+ * `DecisionTreeRegressor(data, datasetInfo, responses,          minLeafSize, minGainSplit, maxDepth)`
- * `DecisionTreeRegressor(data, datasetInfo, responses, weights, minimumLeafSize, minimumGainSplit, maximumDepth)`
+ * `DecisionTreeRegressor(data, datasetInfo, responses, weights, minLeafSize, minGainSplit, maxDepth)`
-   - Train on mixed categorical data (optionally with instance weights).
+   - **Train on mixed categorical data (optionally with instance weights).**
    - If hyperparameters are not specified, default values are used.
    - `responses` should be a vector of length `data.n_cols`, containing continuous real values corresponding to the response for each data point.